Labibafarooq/genai-document-assistant/README.md

 This project was developed as an **academic project** with an emphasis on clarity, reproducibility, evaluation, and software structure.

+## 👥 Contributors

+This project was developed collaboratively with:
+- Khalil Boukhalil
+- Hamadi Azouz

+Original development done as part of academic coursework.
 ---

 ## Project Goal